ballerkobe808/invest/README - 1d NEGOTIATING W SELLER.md

 Wait 5 sec "Is that the best you can do?"
 Wait 5 sec "So, if I cant do \$80,000, we can't do business?"
 Practice this so it comes off natural

+### Reasons for a seller to do lease option

+Lease option from an owner
+Committed to 5 years no vacancies
+No maint- take care of it like its my own i wanna buy it Agreed upon price w no realtor/commision fees
+When selling dont have to worry about me asking fix this or that.
+Im happy ive been living here and taking care of it like its my own